Gerald Stano: Murders

-Stano was arrested on March 25, 1980 after attacking a woman named Donna Hensley, who escaped a hotel room and contacted authorities at a police station.
-Hensley would tell police that she was a prostitute, and had been approached by a man requesting her services.
+Stano was arrested on April 1, 1980, after attacking a woman named Donna Hensley a week earlier, who escaped a hotel room and contacted authorities.
+Hensley told police that she was a prostitute, and had been approached by a man requesting her services.
 Once at her motel room, the two began to argue and the man ended up stabbing her thirty times with a knife before insulting her and fleeing.
-Stano was known to Hensley and local sex workers, and she was able to identify the man to authorities.
+Stano was known to Hensley and local sex workers, and she was able to identify him to authorities.

-Officially, Stano admitted that he began killing in the early 1970s, when he was in his twenties; however, he also claimed to have begun killing in the late 1960s, at the age of 18.
-Several girls had gone missing in Stano's area of residence at that time, but insufficient physical evidence was found when these claims were investigated almost twenty years later and Stano was never charged.
+Officially, Stano admitted that he began killing in the early 1970s, when he was in his twenties.
+He also claimed to have begun killing in the late 1960s, at the age of 18.
+Several girls had gone missing in Stano's area of residence at that time, but insufficient physical evidence was found when these claims were investigated almost twenty years later, and Stano was never charged.
 He was most active in Florida and New Jersey.
 Stano admitted to committing his first murder in New Jersey in 1969.
 He also confessed to having killed six other women in Pennsylvania.

-After his moving to Florida he may have murdered 30 or more women.
+After moving to Florida, he may have murdered 30 or more women.
 Most of Stano's victims were women in vulnerable circumstances, all except two were Caucasian and most of his known victims were between the ages of 16 and 25.
-He also confessed to killing a young woman in 1978 or 1979 whose body is still unidentified.
-Her remains were located in Daytona Beach in 1980.
-The confession was confirmed by his accurate memory of her clothing.
-By his twenty-ninth birthday, Stano was in prison for allegedly murdering 41 women.
-He was housed with fellow serial killer Ted Bundy until the latter's execution in 1989.
+He was imprisoned with fellow serial killer Ted Bundy until the latter's execution in 1989.